woocommerce/woocommerce-product-bundles-bulk-discounts/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fix - Catalog price issues affecting products with subscription plans created using All Products for WooCommerce Subscriptions.

 = 1.3.2 =
 * Tweak - Declared WooCommerce 4.2 compatibility.
 * Fix - Bundled product Add-On prices are calculated before discounts in the cart (instead of after).